alshedivat/al-folio/_projects/2019_offshoreorient.md

     </div>
 </div>
 <div class="caption">
     RMS Analysis, the powerful tools to stack rms in channel, streamer or shots by QcPy.
-Thus, we can easily do noise test before the SOL.
+Thus, we can easily do a noise test before the SOL.
 </div>